dispetx/pdpi/README.md

 development with respect to the society.
 If there was no Apple or Microsoft, everyone would use superior command-line interfaces and the public domain would be more healthy.
-People would not stare for hours at the screen scrolling or pushing buttons, but they would just have an empty piece of paper.
+People would not stare for hours at the screen scrolling or pushing buttons, but they would just have an empty piece of paper and piece of mind.

 The failure of the Linux kernel and its distributions comes from equating desktop users with point-and-click users, instead of assuming that every user is a command-line user.
 Similar failure is reflected in the talk by Mike Acton, one of the most famous game developers.
-At the C++ confrerence in 2014, Mike preached about the fundamental failure of most programmers to have in mind the basic distinction between the hardware and the software.
+At the C++ conference in 2014, Mike preached about the fundamental failure of most programmers to have in mind the basic distinction between the hardware and the software.
 At the same time, Mike fails to see a distinction between development and